reserve-protocol/protocol/docs/system-design.md

 Anticipated value: 60% to stakers and 40% to RToken holders.
 Mainnet reasonable range: 0% to 100%

-### `rTokenTradingRange`
+### `minTradeVolume`

-#### `rTokenTradingRange.minVal`

 Dimension: `{UoA}`

-The min of the RToken trading range in terms of the unit of account.
-As long as the RToken remains priceable, no trades involving RToken can occur below this trade size.
-Note that both tokens contribute to trade sizing in any given trade.
+The minimum sized trade that can be performed, in terms of the unit of account.
+Setting this too high will result in auctions happening infrequently.
+Setting this too low may allow adversaries to cause auctions that incur large amounts of slippage.

 This parameter can be set to zero.

 Anticipated value: `1e22` = $10k
-Mainnet reasonable range: 1e21 to 1e27.
+Mainnet reasonable range: 1e20 to 1e24

-#### `rTokenTradingRange.maxVal`
+#### `rTokenMaxTradeVolume`

 Dimension: `{UoA}`

-The max of the RToken trading range in terms of the unit of account.
-As long as the RToken remains priceable, no trades involving RToken can occur above this trade size.
+The maximum sized trade for any trade involving RToken, in terms of the unit of account.

 This parameter can be set to zero.

 Anticipated value: `1e24` = $1M
 Mainnet reasonable range: 1e22 to 1e27.

-#### `rTokenTradingRange.minAmt`

-Dimension: `{qRTok}`

-The min of the RToken trading range in terms of RToken token quantities.
-This limit cannot be set to 0 and is always enforced --- even at the same time as the UoA limits --- and even when the RToken becomes UNPRICEABLE.

-Since token prices can change quickly in short periods of time, it is recommended to set these generously.
-In general the UoA limits should be tighter than the qRTok limits.

-Anticipated value: `1e21` = 1000 RToken
-Mainnet reasonable range: 1e20 to 1e24.

-#### `rTokenTradingRange.maxAmt`

-Dimension: `{qRTok}`

-The max of the RToken trading range in terms of RToken token quantities.
-This limit cannot be set to 0 and is always enforced --- even at the same time as the UoA limits --- and even when the RToken becomes UNPRICEABLE.

-Anticipated value: `1e25` = 10M RToken
-Mainnet reasonable range: 1e21 to 1e27.

 ### `rewardPeriod`